 Those in the vicinity must make a rapid decision based on the situation at hand.

 When an active shooter is in your vicinity you have three options: Avoid-Deny-Defend®.

 Trust your instincts and don’t delay.
 Get away as quickly as possible.

 Have an escape route and plan in mind.

 Evacuate regardless of whether others agree to follow.

 Do not attempt to move the wounded.

-If you can’t flee, obstruct or deny the active shooter from accessing your area.
-Relocate if needed.
+If you can’t flee, obstruct or deny the active shooter access to your area.